JeremyMclynch/Wsprdaemon-Install/Writerside/topics/wsprdaemon-install.md

 ![image_17.png](image_17.png)

-And if you go to a browser on your computer you should be able to type in this url [](http://sdrpc:8081/)
+And if you go to a browser on your computer you should be able to type in this url [](http://hostname:8081/) **replacing hostname with your server's hostname (the name that is after the @ in `wsprdaemon@hostname` on your server's prompt eg. `http://sdrpc:8081/` in my case)**

 Which should bring you to this interactive web page running locally on the server allowing you to view the signals it is decoding.